charnley/blog/_drafts/2025-12-04-note-taking-for-programmers-zk-vscode-vim.md

 But a main point is; use cognitive offloading by writing down your thoughts/todo in a note, if you can easily find it again.
 Writing things down frees your brain to work on current task.
+Like when you write things down on sticky notes.

 My requirements ended up being simple: